souravsk/LearnWithSagarBatch2/assignment_tracker/souravsk/Git/solution.md

-# Git and SCM Fundamentals
+# Git and SCM Fundamentals Solutions

 ## 1. Download and install Git on your machine